Mntz/muOS-EpicNoir/README.md

 # muOS Epic Noir skin

-This is a port of the Epic Noir theme, [originally by c64-dev & Chicuelo](https://github.com/c64-dev/es-theme-epicnoir).
+This is mainly a port of the Epic Noir theme, [originally by c64-dev & Chicuelo](https://github.com/c64-dev/es-theme-epicnoir).

-All images are fully recreated to fit muOS.
+All images are fully recreated to fit muOS and it contains a nice suitable home screen.
+Epic White is a brand new version of Noir with brighter colours.

 Installation steps below.

 ![EpicNoir-EpicWhite](https://github.com/user-attachments/assets/d5143325-d1ca-40e0-ad94-e41d59ccb657)